Black Forest Open Air Museum Vogtsbauernhof – A journey through 400 years of Black Forest history

-m Black Forest Open-Air Museum Vogtsbauernhof In Gutach, visitors can experience firsthand how the people of the Black Forest have lived, lived and worked over the past four centuries.
-In authentically furnished Farms, mills, sawmills, living rooms and barns you immerse yourself in the traditional everyday life of this unique region.
+m Black Forest Open Air Museum Vogtsbauernhof In Gutach, visitors experience firsthand how people in the Black Forest lived, worked, and resided in authentically furnished rooms.
+Farms, mills, sawmills, living rooms and barns You immerse yourself in the traditional everyday life of this unique region.

-The visit is especially exciting for children: In the Museum workshop They can get involved themselves – for example, by making Cuckoo whistles or small water wheels.
-In the Hotzenwaldhaus There are straw beds to try out and on the “Attic of Childhood” a lovingly designed playroom with a fairy tale corner, puppet theater, school desks and much more.
+The visit is especially exciting for children: In the Museum workshop They are allowed to lend a hand themselves – for example, when crafting...
+Cuckoo whistles or small Waterwheels.
+In the Hotzenwald House There are straw beds available to try out, and on the "Childhood Attic" a lovingly designed playroom with a fairy tale corner, puppet theater, school desks and much more.

 The Vogtsbauernhof – heart and namesake

-The Vogtsbauernhof is the oldest building on the museum grounds and was built in 1612 in the Gutach Valley.
-It still stands today in its original location and is the symbol of the classical Black Forest house with a typical half-hipped roof.
-The museum opened in 1964 as the first of its kind in Baden-Württemberg – initially, the Vogtsbauernhof stood alone in the vast landscape.
+The Vogtsbauernhof is the oldest building on the museum grounds and was built in the year 1612 Built in the Gutach Valley.
+It still stands in its original location today and is a symbol of classical architecture.
+Black Forest House with a typical hipped roof.
+The museum was opened in 1964 as the first of its kind in Baden-Württemberg – initially, the Vogtsbauernhof stood alone in the vast landscape.

-The project was initiated by Professor Hermann Schilli, who studied the house forms of the Black Forest intensively and published his book "Das Schwarzwaldhaus" in 1953.
-He had a significant influence on the museum until his death in 1981 and brought important historical buildings from various regions to the museum, which now has over 7 hectare terrain.
+The project was initiated by Professor Hermann Schilli, who intensively studied the house styles of the Black Forest and published his book "Das Schwarzwaldhaus" (The Black Forest House) in 1953.
+He significantly shaped the museum until his death in 1981 and brought important historical buildings from various regions to the now over 7 hectares Grounds.

 Historic buildings to discover

-• Hippenseppenhof (1599, Furtwangen-Katzensteig): The oldest farm in the museum, exhibited there since 1966.
-Here visitors learn, among other things, where the famous Bollenhut comes from and how the Cuckoo clock was created.
+• Hippenseppenhof (1599, Furtwangen-Katzensteig): The oldest farmstead in the museum, on display there since 1966.
+Here, visitors learn, among other things, where the famous Bollenhut originates and how the cuckoo clock was created.

-• Lorenzenhof (1608, Oberwolfach): Typical Kinzig Valley House with a massive base floor.
-On the ground floor there is an exhibition on Forestry in the Black Forest, the upper floor shows old trades such as rafting, Glassblowing and Mining.
+• Lorenzenhof (1608, Oberwolfach): Typical Kinzig Valley House with a massive basement.
+The ground floor houses an exhibition about Forestry in the Black Forest, the upper floor displays old trades such as rafting, Glassblowing and Mining.

-• Hotzenwaldhaus (Replica of the Klausenhof from Großherrischwand, built in 1756): This house was reconstructed in the museum based on the model from the rugged Hotzenwald forest – with a low hipped roof, a corridor in front as a cold buffer and an integrated workshop and adventure area.
+• Hotzenwald House (Reconstruction of the Klausenhof from Großherrischwand, built in 1756): This house was reconstructed in the museum based on the model from the rugged Hotzenwald – with a deep hipped roof, a front passage as a cold buffer and an integrated workshop and experience area.

-• Schauinslandhaus (built in 1730, converted into a museum in 1981): Striking due to the entrance on the gable side.
-Inside there is a Schnefler workshop, in which everyday objects such as bowls, spoons or shingles were once made of wood.
+• Schauinslandhaus (Built in 1730, moved to the museum in 1981): Notable for its entrance on the gable end.
+Inside is a Schnefler workshop, where everyday objects such as bowls, spoons or shingles were formerly made of wood.

-• Falconry (built in 1737, from Buchenbach-Wagensteig): Part of the museum since 1999.
-In the stables, old livestock breeds maintained, while the upper floor maintained the status of 1844 shows – the year in which residential use was abandoned.
+• Falkenhof (Built in 1737, from Buchenbach-Wagensteig): Part of the museum since 1999.
+The stable is used today. old livestock breeds held, while the upper floor maintained the status of 1844 shows – the year in which residential use was abandoned.

 The museum also includes many smaller, but no less interesting buildings:

-• granaries, grain mills, saws and a hammer forge
+• Storage facilities, grain mills, sawmills and a hammer mill

 • Hemp grater and two historic chapels

-These buildings and workshops make the Vogtsbauernhof open-air museum one of the most important places for lively Black Forest cultural historyWhether with family, as a school class or history buff – here the past becomes tangible.
+These buildings and workshops make the Vogtsbauernhof open-air museum to one of the most important places for vibrant Black Forest cultural historyWhether with family, as a school class or as a history enthusiast – here the past becomes tangible.

 Arrival & Opening Hours

-The museum is from Moosbach Garden in Nordrach in just about 45 minutes accessible by car –
+The museum is from Moosbach Garden in Nordrach in only about 45 minutes Accessible by car –

-ideal for a half-day trip or a culturally rich holiday in Middle Black Forest.
+ideal for a half-day trip or a culturally rich holiday day in Central Black Forest.

 Open daily from